TV4/video-metadata-api/docs/blueprint.md

 Content is detached and independent from the publication and scheduling of the content.

 Request **MUST** be over **HTTPS** (strict HTTPS).
-Authentication/authorisation is communicated via the `X-Api-Key` header.
+Authentication/authorisation is communicated via the `x-api-key` header.
+(Format of x-api-key to be defined.
+Alternativees are: basic auth, simple random nonce, or JWT token)

 The api will support versioning and multiple versions can co-exsist on the same host.
 THus the version is in the URL path.
 E.g., test URL: https://emp-test.tv4.se/video-metadta-api/v1/contents